argoproject/Argo/docs/api/inc/featured-media.rst

    When a URL is typed/pasted into the url field of the featured video view, this function tries to fetch the oembed information for that video.

+.. php:function:: largo_featured_media_post_classes()

+   Add post classes to indicate whether a post has featured media and what type it is

+   :since: 0.5.2